Phone Losers of America

 The Phone Losers of America (PLA) is an internet prank call community founded in 1994 as a phone phreaking and hacking e-zine.
-Today the PLA hosts a prank call podcast called the Snow Plow Show, which it has hosted since 2012.
+Today the PLA hosts a prank call podcast called the Snow Plow Show, which has been active since 2012.

 History

-The Phone Losers of America were founded by Brad Carter and Zak (el_jefe) in 1994, in an era when landlines were plentiful.
+The Phone Losers of America was founded by Brad Carter and Zak (el_jefe) in 1994, in an era when landlines were plentiful.
 Zak currently maintains a USA payphone directory.